Are you interested in becoming an Angel Flight East pilot, but still have questions?

 Am I able to combine passengers from different flights into one?

-A. Yes, it is completely up to you in regards to combining flights.
+Yes, it is completely up to you in regard to combining flights.
 You will receive credit for each flight you accept.

 May I accept more than one leg of a multi-leg flight?